 Imagine— a future where your retirement is secured by physical property.
 A future where you know that no matter what the stock market looks like, there is a tangible asset you can rely on.
 Investing in real estate is a popular strategy for many of those reasons.
 Unlike stocks, bonds, and mutual funds, it’s something you can touch, something you can feel, something you can drive up to and say, “I own that piece of property.”
 Most investors use personal funds or loans to buy real estate, and aren’t aware that you can make the same type of investment with your retirement savings.
-With the housing market rising steadily at 5-6% on average per-year since the 2008 market crash (according to the Case-Shiller Index), it’s no wonder more and more investors are looking at real estate to ground their retirement portfolios.
+With the housing market rising steadily at 5-6% on average per-year since the 2008 market crash, it’s no wonder more and more investors are looking at real estate to ground their retirement portfolios.

 Using your IRA is an under-tapped method of investing in real estate.
 Not only does it give access to additional funding, but there are specific benefits to investing with an IRA.
 With the tax-deferred growth and specific loan options for IRAs, it’s an excellent addition to your retirement strategy.
 However, most large banking institutions will not allow you to hold real estate and other alternative assets in your retirement accounts.
 That’s where a self-directed IRA comes in— we will hold those assets, as well as provide you with educational resources to follow IRS rules and requirements.

 The first step for most real estate investors is to transfer the funds from your current custodian or provider to a self-directed IRA.
 The purchase process is like what you’re used to with conventional real estate, and at IRAR we hold your hand every step of the way.
 If you have any questions about the process, we are always willing to explain the how and why behind our requirements.
 If you have anything you’d like to ask, please reach out and we’d be happy to help.

 Here are 5 secrets that might make you think twice about your current investment strategy.